DomFord/ccgr-website/content/authors/Mathias Kristian Kyndlo Löwe/_index.md

 ---
 # Display name
-title: Mathias Kristian Kyndlo Löwe
+title: Löwe, Mathias Kristian Kyndlo

 # Username (this should match the folder name)
 authors: